 But what, realistically can be written in ten minutes?

-If you don’t yet have a specific idea, then you probably have a number of ideas to explore.
+If you don’t yet have a specific idea to focus on, then you probably have a number of ideas cluttering your mind.
 I have yet to meet an academic who has nothing to write about.
 The act of writing will help you find an idea to concentrate on.

 Don’t underestimate the act of exploring ideas on a daily basis through your writing.
-Writing fluidly and prodcutively is a consequence of practice.
+Writing fluidly and productively is a consequence of practice.